Mortal Kombat 3: Critical

-Although Mortal Kombat 3 was commercially successful, many disliked the inclusion of arguably less-appealing new characters (especially Stryker) in place of established stalwarts such as Scorpion and Kitana.
+Although Mortal Kombat 3 was commercially successful, many disliked the inclusion of arguably less appealing new characters (especially Stryker) in place of established stalwarts such as Scorpion and Kitana.
 The new combo system was also often criticized, as were, to a lesser degree, the run mechanics and some finishing moves.
 According to PC Gamer in 1998, "While Mortal Kombat 2 managed to improve upon the fast-paced, gore-galore formula of the original, the third incarnation didn't fare nearly as well.
 MK3 suffered from monkeywrenched gameplay, needlessly stupid finishing moves like 'Animalities,' and unbearably campy character designs."
 Next Generation reviewed the arcade version of the game, and stated that "in an industry which depends on innovation to keep it fresh and interesting, MK III just doesn't deliver."
 A Retro Gamer article on the history of the series stated in 2007: "Although many hardcore fans will decree Midway's third Mortal Kombat game to be the best in the series, just as many felt it was beginning of the end for the still massively popular franchise ...
 While Midway had been constantly adding subtle gameplay tweaks to its franchise since the release of Mortal Kombat, its once exciting series was suddenly looking rather tired."

 Nevertheless, the game received largely positive reviews at the time.
-As of 2014, the review aggregator website GameRankings is giving it the averaged scores of 80.23% for the Super NES, 76.67% for the Genesis, and 70.33% for the Sony PlayStation.
 Electronic Gaming Monthly (EGM) gave the PlayStation version their "Game of the Month" award.
 EGM and IGN both criticized the heavy lag during Shang Tsung's morphing while assessing the conversion overall as a near-perfect replication of the graphics, content, and controls of the arcade original.
 However, IGN gave it a negative assessment based on the shortcomings of Mortal Kombat 3 itself, recommending Street Fighter 2D fighting games over it unless one is a "die-hard MK fan".
 According to a later IGN retrospective, "Despite the evolutions in gameplay, Mortal Kombat 3 was simply not met with same kind of enthusiasm as its predecessor.
 While the new 'cyber-ninja' characters were popular, the loss of so many favorites from the roster left many players feeling left out.
 A new Mortal Kombat was impossible to ignore, but the response wasn't quite what Midway had hoped for."